 Scottsdale, AZ Rehab for Holistic Treatment of Drugs & Alcohol

 We at Springboard Recovery, a Scottsdale rehab (for drug and alcohol addiction) center, fully understand that rehabilitation is not a quick and easy process.
 The more a patient is addicted, the more difficult and extensive it is for them to recover.
-The effectiveness and length of the rehabilitation process depends on each individual and thus we believe that each case deserves special treatment.
+The effectiveness and length of the rehabilitation process depend on each individual and thus we believe that each case deserves special treatment.

 The steps that should be taken in a rehabilitation program vary from person to person and the type of addiction.
 However, recovering from any addiction always includes these four general elements: